 Her lips twitched, and a satisfied smirk appeared.
 “So, it is not greed but love which drew you into the grip of the Dahlia vipers, which bids you strike at the heart of the Hyacinth.
 That, my dear Ethan, makes you a very interesting man.
 Will you indulge me another question?”

 He didn’t know what to say.
 He couldn’t very well refuse, and so he surrendered a nod.

 “What do you fear above all else?” she breathed, her words skittering up his spine like a horde of spiders.

 The answer was clear: harm coming to Sara.
 That was what he had toiled to forestall, what kept him awake until the witching hour with visions and nightmares of the unthinkable.
-The shadows themselves concealed assailants from the Dhalia, ready to extract what they were owed without regard for honor or humanity.
+The shadows themselves concealed assailants from the Dahlia, ready to extract what they were owed without regard for honor or humanity.
 But if he spoke as much aloud, what would befall her?
 What would the Black Viscountess do with such knowledge?
 Instead, he let his mind follow a different, tangential thread back to its source.
 Lips quivering, he spoke a truth so unacknowledged that he at first thought it to be a rank lie.
-“The Dhalia,” he said.
+“The Dahlia,” he said.

 “Is that so?”

 Ethan couldn’t speak.
 His thoughts had been ensnared by the sinister visage of Peter Atkinson.
 No, it was no lie.
-It was the Dhalia who held his wife’s life in their greedy claws.
+It was the Dahlia who held his wife’s life in their greedy claws.
 Were it not for their ever-escalating demands for payment, Ethan would have nothing to fear from the likes of the Orchid Veil and the Rosarium.
-The Dhalia was the catalyst for the threat those two giants posed.
+The Dahlia was the catalyst for the threat those two giants posed.

 “You have killed many people for them, no?”